-ScoutIQ's triggers are incredibly powerful, but with great power comes great responsibility!
-Take the time to understand how the triggers work to ensure you can use them to their full potential.
+ScoutIQ's Smart Triggers are incredibly powerful, but with great power comes great responsibility!
+We strongly suggest that new users stick with our ScoutIQ Default Triggers.
+But if you do want to customize your Triggers, take the time to understand how they work to ensure you can use them to their full potential.

 In the example above, you are editing Trigger #1, which is preset to include any book with an eScore of 151 or higher.
 ScoutIQ uses eScore as its primary data point to smooth out the volatility that is inherent within sales rank.
 If there isn't an eScore for a particular book, sales rank is then used to allow the triggers to be fully functional.
 Click here to read more information on how eScore correlates with sales rank.